oscardybabaphd/customedatatable/README.md

 - Mysql DB
 - Angular CLI

-> api is writen in express and Node and the demo app is written in 7.3.3. use this ([https://github.com/oscardybabaphd/express-api](https://github.com/oscardybabaphd/express-api)) link to naviagate to the api source repository
+> api is writen in express and Node and the demo app is written in Angular 7.3.3. use this ([https://github.com/oscardybabaphd/express-api](https://github.com/oscardybabaphd/express-api)) link to naviagate to the api source repository

 ### External library used
 - sweetalert2 `npm install sweetalert2`